camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/40-timer-events.html.md

     </timerEventDefinition>
     ```

-* **timeDuration**: To specify how long the timer should run before it is fired, a timeDuration can be specified as sub-element of timerEventDefinition.
+* **timeDuration**: To specify how long the timer should run before it is fired, a timeDuration can be specified as a sub-element of timerEventDefinition.
 The format used is the <a href="http://en.wikipedia.org/wiki/ISO_8601#Durations">ISO 8601</a> format (as required by the BPMN 2.0 specification).
 Example (interval lasting 10 days):

     ```xml
     <timerEventDefinition>